 A COIN [REF] is a large multi-agent system where there is a well-defined ‘world utility’ function which rates the behavior of the entire system and where there is little to no centralized control.
 Each agent in the MAS is ‘selfish’ and runs a RL algorithm.
 System’s global behavior hence is the collective effect of individual agents each modifying their behavior using RL algorithm.
 COIN theory addresses the following design problem:

-Given the individual agents are maximizing their own (local) utility functions (e.g. Q-learning), how to design these local utility functions to ensure optimum world utility and that agents do not frustrate other agents and thereby result in lower world-utility.
+Given the individual agents are maximizing their own (local) utility functions (e.g. Q-learning), how to design these local utility functions to ensure optimum world utility. and that agents do not frustrate other agents and thereby result in lower world-utility.

+How to design local utility functions to ensure optimum world utility, given that individual agents attempt to maximize their own utilities.

-The RL algorithms at each agent that aim to optimize it’s local utility are microlearners.
-The learning algorithms that update the agent’s utility functions are macrolearners.
+The RL algorithms at each agent that aim to optimize their local utilities are called microlearners.
+The learning algorithms that update the agent’s utility functions are called macrolearners.
 COIN theory uses game-theory concepts to devise a methodology for designing/updating local utility functions at each agent so that system will approach near-optimal values of the world utility.
-We will address concepts used by COIN as well as its application to WSN in section 4.
+We will address concepts used by COIN as well as its application to WSN in Section 4.

 3. distributed independent reinforcement learning (DIRL)